amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

 - [Unix stackexchange question](https://unix.stackexchange.com/questions/166908/is-there-anyway-to-get-compreply-to-be-output-as-a-vertical-list-of-words-instea)
 - [bash-completion package source](https://github.com/scop/bash-completion)

-## Bash completion for application authors
+## Bash completion for applications

 If you are a command line application author or someone distributing one via operating system packages, you essentially have to craft Bash completion scripts and then make sure they are registered at the beginning of a user session.
 The latter is